ebrejonl/GenopowdimR/README.md

 ### Introduction:
 Assigning genotypes to microsatellite data can easily take days to weeks to run, depending on the number of loci and individuals.
-GenopowdimR makes it almost instantaneous by utulizing the power of C++ for distance matrix calculation.
+GenopowdimR makes it almost instantaneous by utilizing the power of C++ for distance matrix calculation.

 #### In this package is included:
 - A genotype assignment function